 - All propane gas tanks must be firmly secured to the vehicle, in vertical position.

 Video on emergency evacuation procedures

-To familiarize yourself with the emergency evacuation procedure, we strongly recommend that you take a few minutes upon boarding the ship to proceed to the safety station (located on the boarding deck), where you can view a short video on the subject and review the ship layout.
+To familiarize yourself with the emergency evacuation procedure, it is strongly recommended that you take a few minutes to view the video on safety measures on board the ship.